dscheerens/ngx-eager-provider-loader/eager-loading-in-angular-2.md

 }
 ```

-By importing `EagerProviderLoaderModule` and declaring the provider via the `eagerProvider` function it is no longer necessary to add a constructor to your module in which you have to list all providers that need to be loaded on application startup.
+By importing `EagerProviderLoaderModule` and declaring the provider via the `eagerProvider` function, it is no longer necessary to add a constructor to your module in which you must list all providers that need to be loaded on application startup.
-Instead the `EagerProviderLoaderModule` will take care of this.
+Instead, the `EagerProviderLoaderModule` will take care of this.
 The added benefit of the `EagerProviderLoaderModule` is that it also ensures that the provider is only instantiated once when used in combination with lazy module loading.
 Lazy module loading can cause problems if you use the constructor method that was outlined in the previous section, since it then loads the provider for every visit of the route that is associated with the lazy loaded module.